oat-sa/taohub-articles/forge/Testrunner/testmodel-25.md

     $itemCompiler = taoItems_models_classes_ItemsService::singleton()->getCompiler($item);
     $serviceCall = $compiler->compile($itemCompiler);

-This method should return an instance of *tao_models_classes_service_ServiceCall* that points to the testrunner and provides the nescessary parameters to run this test.
+This method should return an instance of *tao_models_classes_service_ServiceCall* that points to the testrunner and provides the necessary parameters to run this test.